ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/style.md

 ```

 This shows two different ways to apply the color to a component.
 The `color="primary"` was used on the `ion-tab-bar` because it is less work for the one tab bar that we have.
 The Custom CSS Property values were set for the `ion-toolbar` to avoid having to add `color="primary"` to the tollbar in every page of our application.
 In many cases it is better to use the `color` property as it will fully apply all related shades and tints as needed.

+The snapshot test should be failing at this point.
+Let's update the snapshot:

+- Kill the existing test run
+- `npm run test:upd`
+- `npm test`

 ## Conclusion